jek030/my-bucknell-website/README.txt

 My Professional Website

-Created by James Kelly using HTML and CSS.
+Created by James Kelly using HTML, JavaScript, and CSS from template.